Skip to content

 Again – prepare, prepare, prepare.
 It’s better to have these ready and never need them, than to need them and not have them.
 You do not want any delay when the background check starts – you want to breeze through it as quickly as possible.

-Minimize how much lying you’ll do
+Minimize how much lying or exaggerating you’ll do

 Some examples: